if-ai/BAGEL/README.md

 ## Installation

 ### 1. Download Model
+All BAGEL model variants (bfloat16, FP8, INT8) use the same base directory and share configuration files.
+Only the weight files differ between precisions.

+**Base Model Setup:**
-The BAGEL-7B-MoT model will be automatically downloaded to `models/bagel/BAGEL-7B-MoT/` when first used.
-You can also manually download it.
+The main model will be automatically downloaded to `models/bagel/BAGEL-7B-MoT/` when first used.
+You can also manually download it:

-**Original BAGEL-7B-MoT (bfloat16):**
 ```bash
 # Clone model using git lfs (recommended)
 git lfs install